New summer library services with curbside pickup

 Peer-reviewed articles are the gold standard for academic research.
 For students, it means that other experts have read and approved the methods and conclusions of the work, which provides extra authority to the research.

 Use subject databases that are identified by librarians as being subject-specific to your research topic or field of research.
 Subject databases are more likely to include peer-reviewed journals.

 How can I be sure an article is peer-reviewed?

-One quick way to tell if an article is peer-reviewed is to look for "submitted/revised/accepted" dates on the first page of the article.
-These tell you the dates the article went through the various steps of the peer-review process.
+One quick way to tell if an article is peer-reviewed is to look for "submitted/revised/accepted" dates on the first page of the full-text of the article.
+These dates indicate that the article went through the various steps of the peer-review process.

-You can also look up the journal in UlrichsWeb.
-Peer-reviewed journals have a symbol that resembles a referee's jersey on them.
+You can also look up the journal title--not the article title--in UlrichsWeb.
+Peer-reviewed journals are indicated by a symbol that resembles a referee's jersey.

-Finally, the most authoriative place to look is the journal's homepage.
-Just Google the name of the journal.
-Look for a description of the journal that says "peer-reviewed" there.
-Also, look at the information for authors or review policy pages.
+Finally, the most authoritative place to look is on the journal's homepage.
+You can Google the name of the journal and/or publication.
+Look for a description of the journal that says "peer-reviewed" in an "about" or "editors" section.
+While there, also look at the "information for authors" or "review policy" pages.
 These will often detail the peer-review process for each journal, including which sections of the journal are reviewed and which are merely edited.